-In 16 years of his teaching career in School of Computing, National University of Singapore (since August 2003 as part-time TA), Steven is blessed to have favorable teaching feedback from his students (who took his usually heavy and tedious modules) and his colleagues (who evaluated his teaching portfolio).
+In 20 years of his full-time teaching career in School of Computing, National University of Singapore (his career is a bit longer if the part-time TA time is counted), Prof Halim is blessed to have favorable teaching feedback ratings from his students (who took his usually heavy and tedious courses) and his colleagues (who evaluated his teaching portfolio for appraisal/promotion cases).
+Prof Halim's teaching innovations and awards are shown below.

 (Teaching) Award (#) | Level | AY | Remarks |